denten-books/plain-text/0-intro.md

 through another complex chain of mediation.
 Writing, in that sense, in itself becomes an experience both programmed and simulated.
 We do not write in the conventional sense of inscribing marks into a static host.
-Rather, we are shown superimposed images of inscription and media.
-At best, the composite trope attains some measure of correspondence to the physical realities of typing, editing, and saving files.
+Rather, we are shown images of inscription superimposed onto media simulations.
+At best, such composite tropes attain a measure of correspondence to the physical realities of typing, editing, and archiving paper.
 In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which a third parties maliciously alter the content of intended communication [@needham_using_1978].

 In *Plain Text*, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online